Microsoft Access and Binary Large Objects (Blobs)

 - Server errors are not unusual on a busy system

 - There is an increase in Database fragmentation

 - The Microsoft Access Form can freeze while the Blob is being decoded

 - Extracting the original document from a Blob can be a nightmare

 The Microsoft Access Database Application without Blobs

-- The Database system can handle more users
+- The Database Application can handle more users

 - Reading from a remote Database is much faster

 - Handling Blobs in a Windows folder is efficient and readily portable

 SQL Server avoids Blob problems